tomhartke/transformer-modifications/Modified-transformers/Attention alteration based on attention structure/Scale each head output based on attention structure/README.md

 2. The relative distance from the query to the average key (weighted by attention).
 3. The deviation of the relative distance of the query to the average key location (weighted by attention)

-This information is fed to an MLP which sees these 3 datapoints for a specific token and for all heads.
+This information is fed to an MLP (a sub-component of the altered attention head) which sees these 3 datapoints for a specific token and for all heads.
 This MLP decides how to scale the output value vector for each head for this token.

 ### Updates to make to run it: